tatumamckinnis/DNA/README.md

 #### 1. `LinkStrand` State, Constructors and `initialize` Method
 Implement two constructors: one with no parameters (the default constructor) and one with a `String` parameter.
-The constructors work by calling the required initialize method, see `StringStrand` for an example.
+The constructors work by calling the required initialize method.
+Refer to `StringStrand.java` for an example to adapt.
 Implement the initialize method that initializes the `LinkStrand` object with a `String`.

 <details>
 <summary>Details on LinkStrand State, Constructors and initialize Method</summary>